LCPQ/PTEROSOR/content/_index.md

 From left to right: Enzo Monino, Anthony Scemama, Yann Damour, Abdallah Ammar, Vijay Gopal Chilkuri, Fabris Kossoski, Pierre-Francois Loos, Raul Quintero-Monsebaiz, and Evgeny Posenitskiy.

 ## Recent News
+* **Jul 2025:** Antoine Marie has submitted his PhD thesis for examination.
+Congratulations Antoine!
+* **June 2025:** The [QUEST](https://github.com/pfloos/QUESTDB) reposi is officially online and the corresponding publication submitted!
-* **Apr 2025:** The [PTEROSOR end-of-term workshop](https://lcpq.github.io/PTEROSOR_endofterm_workshop) on excited-state methods in electronic structure was held in Toulouse in early April and gathered 50 researchers from many different countries!
+* * **Apr 2025:** The [PTEROSOR end-of-term workshop](https://lcpq.github.io/PTEROSOR_endofterm_workshop) on excited-state methods in electronic structure was held in Toulouse in early April and gathered 50 researchers from many different countries!
 * **Feb 2025:** Antoine's paper on [anomalous propagators and the particle-particle channel: Bethe-Salpeter equation](https://arxiv.org/abs/2411.13167) has been accepted to JCP for publication.
 * **Jan 2025:** Abdallah Ammar has left the group to start a permanent position as CNRS research engineer at the LPCT in Nancy.